Faculty Opportunities

 In compliance with federal law, ASU prepares an annual report on campus security and fire safety programs and resources.
 ASU’s Annual Security and Fire Safety Report is available online at https://www.asu.edu/police/PDFs/ASU-Clery-Report.pdf You may request a hard copy of the report by contacting the ASU Police Department at 480-965-3456.

-The Department of English on the Tempe Campus at Arizona State University invites applications for Faculty Associates to teach undergraduate and/or graduate courses, online and/or on-campus in: Creative Writing; English Education; Film and Media Studies; Linguistics and Applied Linguistics; Literature; Writing, and Rhetorics and Literacies.
+The Department of English on the Tempe Campus at Arizona State University invites applicants to apply for the Faculty Associate position to teach in the Writing Programs.
 These positions are one semester appointments, part time, non-benefits eligible with no tenure implications.
 A typical Faculty Associate course load is one to two classes per semester.
-Teaching duties include: preparing course materials, responding to and evaluating student work, and availability for one-on-one assistance (via weekly office hours for on-campus classes and electronically for online classes).
-Anticipated start date is: Fall 2023, Spring 2024 and Summer 2024.
+This is for the Tempe campus with courses assigned in Writing Programs only: ENG 101, ENG 102, ENG 105, ENG 107, ENG 108, ENG 302.
+Courses will be taught in person.
+To be considered for online teaching, prior teaching in the online format in Writing Programs is required.
+Teaching duties include preparing course materials, responding to and evaluating student work, and availability for one-on-one assistance (via weekly office hours for on-campus classes and remotely for online classes).
+Anticipated start date is: Fall 2025, Spring 2026, Summer 2026 and Fall 2026.

 - Master’s degree in relevant field by time of appointment